Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 No, home warranties do not cover tenant-caused damage.
 This is one of the most important distinctions landlords need to understand before purchasing a plan.

 Home warranties are designed to cover breakdowns resulting from normal wear and tear, the natural degradation of systems and appliances over time.
+Home warranties focus on breakdowns from normal wear and tear, not structural issues, cosmetic damage, or tenant-caused damage, and many contracts explicitly exclude pre-existing problems, poor or improper maintenance, and tenant-caused damage to systems or appliances.
 If a tenant misuses an appliance, clogs a drain with foreign objects, or damages a system through negligence, the warranty company will deny the claim.

 What's Typically Excluded